l1siki-dev/okinawa_gametheory/docs/01_Analysis/03_politicians-tokyo-okinawa-economy.md

+# Why Nagata-chō want weak Okinawa

-# 3: "Politicians of Tokyo want to improve the economy of Okinawa."
+"Politicians of Tokyo want to improve the economy of Okinawa."

-You already know Nagata-cho actually wants the opposite, weak Okinawa.
+You already know Nagata-chō actually wants the opposite, weak Okinawa.
 So they can be controlled.
 Here, we will explore **why** they want **absolute** control so badly.
 They are not stupid.
 They know they could buy 1,000 long-range missiles every year for that money.
 But they choose to weaken Okinawa, why? **What could be worth that amount of missiles?**